 What is the urethra?

-What is urethral stricture?
+What is a urethral stricture?

 The following are common causes of scarring or narrowing of the urethra:

-- Pelvic injury or trauma
+- Pelvic injury (fracture of the pelvic bones) or trauma

 - Previous procedures involving the urethra (urinary catheters, surgeries, cystoscopy)